API Usage

 The Response

-All responses are in JSON and contain status, message and content fields.
+All responses are in JSON and may contain message and result fields where applicable

 Example Reponse JSON